Fee Free Ordering vs GrubHub

 Does Fee Free Ordering run its own delivery drivers like GrubHub?

-Fee Free gives you a delivery order type with your own zones, fees, ETAs and minimums, fulfilled by your own staff or driver.
-It does not operate a courier pool the way GrubHub does (a managed driver pool is coming soon) — in exchange you keep 100% of the order value today.
+Fee Free gives you a delivery order type with your own zones, fees, ETAs and minimums, fulfilled by your own staff or driver, and an optional Driver Pool add-on can dispatch orders to a managed driver network — see /pricing.
+Direct orders carry 0% platform commission either way.

 Ready to switch from GrubHub?